 It is understandable to be concerned about potential side effects of the vaccine, especially if you are older or have pre-existing medical conditions.
 You can arrange a consultation with your doctor to do a health checkup and ask if it is safe for you to take the vaccine.

 When you seek information about COVID-19 vaccines and their effectiveness, please approach your medical provider.
 Your medical provider is your most reliable sources of accurate information about the vaccine.
 On the other hand, you may get information from family members or online sources claiming that the vaccine is not effective or causes widespread side effects.
 Check the reliability of information that you receive online against sources that are known to be credible like peer-reviewed scientific studies, advice from medical professionals and information provided by hospitals and other healthcare organisations.
 Do not spread any information you receive about the COVID-19 vaccine without first checking that it is true.

-And, if you’re looking for someone to care for your loved ones, Homage also provides caregiving services at every stage.
+If you’re looking for someone to care for your loved ones, Homage also provides caregiving services at every stage.
 Our trained care professionals are able to provide companionship, nursing care, night caregiving, home therapy and more, to keep your loved ones active and engaged.

 Provide the best care to your loved one today!
 Fill up the form below for a free consultation with our Care Advisory team.

 - AIA COVID-19 Vaccine Cover Plus. (n.d.).
 AIA Singapore.
 Retrieved August 21, 2021, from https://www.aia.com.sg/en/AIACovid19VaccineCover.html

 - GREAT Vaccine Fund. (n.d.).
 Great Eastern, Singapore.
 Retrieved August 21, 2021, from https://www.greateasternlife.com/sg/en/personal-insurance/our-promotions-and-events/2021/covid19-coverage.html